 In this article, we will discuss Collection framework in detail covering all its related interfaces and core implementation classes

-With Java 1.2 version introduction, Sun (now Oracle) group came up with Collection framework putting together above legacy classes and newly introduced classes into one place (i.e.; java.util package) under the root interface java.util.Collection
+- With Java 1.2 version introduction, Sun (now Oracle) group came up with Collection framework putting together above legacy classes and newly introduced classes into one place (i.e.; java.util package) under root-interface java.util.Collection

 Advantages of Collection framework:

 - Used to store group of objects as a single unit/entity

 - Dynamically grow-able in nature i.e.; collection size increases as more number of objects added and size shrinks when deleted